 help end-users for gridification of applications

-Due to the level of grid activities, formalization of procedures was not done in the past, and from now it is in consideration the implementation of EGI standards.
+Due to the level of grid activities, formalisation of procedures was not done in the past, and from now it is in consideration the implementation of EGI standards.

 Croatia

 The CRO NGI operational team is responsible for handling all NGI_HR tickets.
 Tickets can be created in GGUS and assigned to NGI_HR which generates notifications to the alias egi-fls@cro-ngi.hr.
 Alternatively users can send tickets directly to the alias.
 Operational team creates GGUS ticket if needed.
 SLAs are not defined at this point.
 Once the EGI OLA is defined we plan to follow it.
 Escalation follows EGI procedures.